RoboVault/web3-backtest/README.md

 # Web3 Backtest

 Web3 Backtest is a generic Backtesting library for DeFi trading strategies.
-The library simplifies pullling historic data, simulating protocols, backtest metrics, charting and analytics.
+The library simplifies pulling historic data, simulating protocols, backtest metrics, charting and analytics.

 ![Grafana Screenshot](./img/architecture.png)

 ## Historic Data

 Web3 Backtester pull desired historic data using [arkiver](https://github.com/RoboVault/robo-arkiver).
-All data is formatted into snaphots with resolutions of 1m, 1h, or 1day. transaction- or block-resolution may be added in the future.
+All data is formatted into snapshots with resolutions of 1m, 1h, or 1day. transaction- or block-resolution may be added in the future.

 Datasources are specified with a simple configuration